altruios/namshubettulpa/public/namshubettuple/reset-2.md

 "M::What was that?"
 *Rossin raised his hands - spreading his palms out.*
 'R::Right, I lost some things too.
-It tried to grab a hold of me while I was in your head" *Rossin lowered his hands, and walked a bit closer* 'R::There's apparently some sharp corners of that parts missing."
+It tried to grab a hold of me while I was in your head' *Rossin lowered his hands, and walked a bit closer* 'R::There are some sharp corners of the parts missing.'
 "M::What did you lose?"
-'R::If I remember, then I haven't lost them...
+'R::If I remember, then I have not lost them...'
-I don't know..."
 }
 {
 ~They walked in silence for a time.~
 ~Martha attempted to exercise the ghost of a pain forgotten by rubbing at her eye.~ ~It was mildly successful.~
-'R::It may be dormant,but it is not gone...
+'R::It may be dormant, but it is not gone...
 I just took out the internal triggers.
-It's backup plan if it got removed...
+Its backup plan if it got removed...
 But Martha, there is more...
 I mean of them...
 I mean...